-6. If you are creating a new name definition, you must provide an access and acknowledgement code for the user.
+6. If you are creating a new name definition, you must provide an access and acknowledgment code for the user.
 Once done, click New to create a new email connection definition.

 8. The following is a listing of cellular service provider email addresses.
 These addresses are subject to change.
 If you have any difficulty sending to them, check with your service provider to see if your address has changed.

 If your provider is not listed, check with your provider to see if they offer this service.
-You may find your provider here, http://www.emailtextmessages.com.
+Find your service provider here.

 9. Once done, click OK on all of the open Configurator dialogs and click the Group Definition icon on the Configurator.